-Marijuana: What is the Medical Importance of Cannabis ?
+The Medical Importance of Cannabis

 Nabiximol is a specific plant extract with an equal ratio of THC and CBD.
-It is approved as a drug in the UK and elsewhere in Europe for the treatment of multiple sclerosis, spasticity, neuropathic pain, overactive bladder and other indications.
+It is approved as a drug in the UK and elsewhere in Europe to treat multiple sclerosis, spasticity, neuropathic pain, overactive bladder, and other indications.

-- When you smoke a cigarette, your lungs are at stake but by smoking marijuana your lungs are not damaged.
+- When you smoke a cigarette, your lungs are at stake, but by smoking marijuana, your lungs are not damaged.
 In fact, a study found that marijuana actually helps to increase the working capacity of the lungs, rather than causing any harm to it.

-- A drug named Epidiolex (which contains CBD oil) is likely to become the first of its kind to be approved from the FDA to treat childhood epilepsy.
+- A drug named Epidiolex (which contains CBD oil) is likely to become the first of its kind to be approved by the FDA to treat childhood epilepsy.
 The study is under process and is exploring CBD for its potential use in people with Dravet syndrome, a rare form of epilepsy that initiates in infancy.

 Is marijuana legal?